-- (AA) Reflects estimated decreases of \$48.2 million in amortization expense for the fiscal year ended March 31, 2024, resulting from the preliminary allocation of purchase consideration to investments in film and television programs, subject to amortization, and adjusting the content library to the preliminary fair value.
-See Note 2 of LG Studios' combined financial statements as of and for the fiscal ended March 31, 2024 for information on the estimated fair values as of the acquisition date, useful lives and amortization method of acquired investments in film and television programs. - (BB) Reflects estimated decreases of \$7.5 million for the fiscal year ended March 31, 2024, in amortization and depreciation expense resulting from the preliminary allocation of purchase consideration to definite-lived intangible assets subject to amortization and property and equipment.
-See Note 2 of LG Studios' combined financial statements as of and for the fiscal year ended March 31, 2024 for information on the estimated fair values as of the acquisition date, useful lives and amortization method of acquired definite-lived intangible assets subject to amortization and property and equipment.

-(CC) No income tax adjustment is reflected for the fiscal year ended March 31, 2024 based on LG Studios having a full valuation allowance on its net deferred tax asset.
+- (AA) Reflects an estimated decrease of \$48.2 million in amortization expense for the fiscal year ended March 31, 2024, resulting from the preliminary allocation of purchase consideration to investments in film and television programs, subject to amortization, and adjusting the content library to the preliminary fair value.
+See Note 3 of LG Studios' condensed consolidated financial statements as of and for the three months ended June 30, 2024 for information on the estimated fair values as of the acquisition date, useful lives and amortization method of acquired investments in film and television programs. - (BB) Reflects an estimated decrease of \$7.5 million for the fiscal year ended March 31, 2024, in amortization and depreciation expense resulting from the preliminary allocation of purchase consideration to definite-lived intangible assets subject to amortization and property and equipment.
+See Note 3 of LG Studios' condensed consolidated financial statements as of and for the three months ended June 30, 2024 for information on the estimated fair values as of the acquisition date, useful lives and amortization method of acquired definite-lived intangible assets subject to amortization and property and equipment. - (CC) No income tax adjustment is reflected for the fiscal year ended March 31, 2024 based on LG Studios having a full valuation allowance on its net deferred tax asset.

-Other Adjustment to the unaudited pro forma condensed combined statements of operations
+Financing Adjustment to the unaudited pro forma condensed combined statement of operations

-- (DD) Reflects the estimated incremental interest expense resulting from the \$375.0 million drawdown and \$194.1 million drawdown from LG Studios revolving credit facility to fund the acquisition of eOne and the acquisition of additional interest in 3 Arts Entertainment for the fiscal year ended March 31, 2024.
+- (DD) Reflects the estimated incremental interest expense resulting from the \$375.0 million drawdown from LG Studios revolving credit facility to fund the acquisition of eOne for the fiscal year ended March 31, 2024.
 The unaudited pro forma financial information reflects an assumed interest rate of 7.16%, based on the Secured Overnight Financing Rate ("SOFR") as of December 27, 2023 and terms of LG Studios' revolving credit facility.
-If the actual annual interest rate of the credit facility were to vary by 1/8th of a percent, the pro forma adjustment for interest expense would change by \$0.5 million. - (EE) No income tax adjustment is reflected for the fiscal year ended March 31, 2024 based on LG Studios having a full valuation allowance on its net deferred tax asset. - (FF) Reflects the adjustment to net loss attributable to noncontrolling interests as a result of the decrease in LG Studio's redeemable noncontrolling interest in 3 Arts Entertainment and resulting reclassification of the remaining noncontrolling interest to other liabilities.
+If the actual annual interest rate of the credit facility were to vary by 1/8th of a percent, the pro forma adjustment for interest expense would change by \$0.4 million. - (EE) No income tax adjustment is reflected for the fiscal year ended March 31, 2024 based on LG Studios having a full valuation allowance on its net deferred tax asset. - (FF) Represents pro forma net loss attributable to common shareholders less accretion of redeemable noncontrolling interest of \$11.9 million, divided by pro forma weighted average shares outstanding, basic and diluted of 253.4 million.

-MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS OF SEAC
+MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS OF LIONSGATE STUDIOS CORP.

-The following discussion and analysis of the financial condition and results of operations of Screaming Eagle Acquisition Corp. (for purposes of this section, "SEAC," "we," "us" and "our") as of March 31, 2024 (and does not reflect subsequent events after May 8, 2024) and should be read in conjunction with the audited financial statements and the notes related thereto which are included elsewhere in this prospectus.
-Certain information contained in the discussion and analysis set forth below includes forward-looking statements that involve risks and uncertainties.
-SEAC's actual results may differ materially from those anticipated in these forward-looking statements as a result of many factors, including those set forth in the sections entitled "Risk Factors" and "Cautionary Note Regarding Forward-Looking Statements."
+The following management's discussion and analysis of financial condition and results of operations reflects the consolidated financial statements of Lionsgate Studios Corp. following the Studio Separation and for periods prior to the Studio Separation, the combined financial statements of the Studio Business of Lionsgate.
+This discussion should be read together with the interim unaudited condensed consolidated financial statements and related notes as well as the audited combined financial statements of Lionsgate Studios Corp. that are included elsewhere in this prospectus.
+This discussion contains forward-looking statements based upon current expectations that involve risks and uncertainties.
+Lionsgate Studios Corp.'s actual results may differ materially from those anticipated in these forward-looking statements as a result of various factors, including those set forth elsewhere in this prospectus.
+Please also see the section entitled "Cautionary Note Regarding Forward-Looking Statements."